TubercularOx/darkhaunter/index.md

 The Snarl, a god-eating horror, more real than the gods themselves, shares thematic ground with the eldritch horrors of Call of Cthulhu.
 Rich may have introduced the Snarl to take the narrative place of Nyarlathotep, the eldritch horror associated with the Hunting Horror, preserving that connection without importing unwanted elements.

-Call of Cthulhu rules emphasize sharper divides between PC races and monsters than traditional D&D, and that contrast may have helped inspire Rich’s decision to center the story around the same theme after choosing the Monster in the Dark.
+Call of Cthulhu rules emphasize sharper divides between PC races and monsters than traditional D\&D, and that contrast may have helped inspire Rich’s decision to center the story around the same theme after choosing the Monster in the Dark.

 Call of Cthulhu does not put alignments in their monster descriptions.
 This may have inspired Rich’s decision to place the Monster in the Dark in a morally ambiguous role: accepting evil around it, yet inclined toward good behavior.